Upperfoot/on-the-beach-react-vite/README.md

 - Will do Ordering on ASC/DESC on Sort (By switching on the same sort key)
 - I won't be using Reducers for this Task, and instead will be using simple State Management in the Container Component
+- I won't be using pluralisation or multilingual libraries (through i18n) for this
+- I won't be using Moment (as its a bit heavy), will be using date-fns instead

 ### Install Commands Ran during Exercise